 Whether you are experienced or new to meditation, let’s talk about meditation in a new light.
 It has long held a reputation in the west that makes it seem mystical, difficult, culturally different, and not something people routinely add to their day.
+However, you can successfully learn to meditate even if you are brand new.

 - Reducing stress